-- Is there anyone who didn't receive an information pack? - What were your initial thoughts on the materials provided?

-Reactions to the pre-task

-- Was there anything in the materials you saw that wasn't clear or that was difficult to understand? - What surprised you most out of the things you have read? - Why did it surprise you? - Having seen the information pack and video, what if anything, would you most like to know more about? - Has anything that you've seen, heard, or read within the information pack changed your opinion of United Utilities in any way? - (P) How?
+- Is there anyone who didn't receive an information pack? - Was there anything in the materials you saw that wasn't clear or you felt needed further explanation? - What, if anything, surprised you most out of the things you have read? - Why did it surprise you?